csdeepak/Amplify/README.md

 Push to your branch and open a pull request.
 Please see our Contributing Guidelines for more details.

-📄 License
+ # 📄 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-📞 Contact
+# 📞 Contact
 For any inquiries or feedback, feel free to reach out!

-Developer: C S Deepak
+Developer: C S Deepak<br>
+Developer: CHENNUPATI Gunadeep
+7760043176
 Project Repository: GitHub